-- 73. Where an electronic tendering system is used, the procedure set out in paragraph 74 below need not be followed provided that: - - (a) the electronic tendering system utilised has safeguards built in which prevent: - (i) access to tenders submitted prior to the time set for opening, and - (ii) any amendment of an opened tender by any recipient. - (b) the system must also contain further safeguards, which shall include: - (i) a non-amendable log of actions. - (ii) in the case of electronic tenders, an electronic file must be delivered to a designated secure electronic tendering system in line with the instructions given in the tender notice.

-- (iii) Tender documents must clearly state the tender evaluation criteria, with appropriate scoring system and weightings. - (iv) The electronic tender system must record the exact time and date a supplier opens the invitation to tender and enables the Commissioner to demonstrate that a prospective contractor has received the tender. - (c) every invitation to tender or quote shall state: - (i) that the Commissioner does not bind itself to accept the lowest or any tender or quotation. - (ii) the terms and conditions that will apply to the final contract to be made when the successful tenderer has been selected.
-Attempts by tenderers to replace or amend the Commissioner's terms and conditions may constitute grounds for rejection of that tender or quotation. - (iii) the tender evaluation criteria, with appropriate scoring system and weightings. - 74.
+- 74. Where an electronic tendering system is used, the procedure set out in paragraph 75 below need not be followed provided that: - - (a) the electronic tendering system utilised has safeguards built in which prevent: - (i) access to tenders submitted prior to the time set for opening, and - (ii) any amendment of an opened tender by any recipient. - (b) the system must also contain further safeguards, which shall include: - (i) a non-amendable log of actions. - (ii) in the case of electronic tenders, an electronic file must be delivered to a designated secure electronic tendering system in line with the instructions given in the tender notice. - (iii) Tender documents must clearly state the tender evaluation criteria, with appropriate scoring system and weightings . - (iv) The electronic tender system must record the exact time and date a supplier opens the invitation to tender and enables the PCC to demonstrate that a prospective contractor has received the tender. - 75.
 Where an electronic tendering system is not used, every invitation to tender or quote shall state: - (a) the place where, time and method(s) by which the tender or quotation should be delivered. - (b) that no tender or quotation will be considered unless submitted in a plain sealed envelope bearing either the label provided or bearing the words "Tender/Quotations for" followed by the subject to which it relates.
-There must be no name or mark to identify the sender, including company advertising logo.
+There must be no name or mark to identify the sender, including company

+- advertising logo.
 Any external wrapping used by a courier service must not reveal the name of the sender.
-Postal franking machines should not be used if the tenderer could be identified there from. - (c) that tenders submitted by Fax or E-mail will not be considered unless specified as being acceptable in the tender documentation (for the avoidance of doubt this particular condition will not apply to quotations for contracts whose total value are within or below the Level 2 Threshold). - (d) that the Commissioner does not bind itself to accept the lowest or any tender or quotation. - (e) the terms and conditions that will apply to the final contract to be made when the successful tenderer has been selected.
-Attempts by tenderers to replace or amend the Commissioner's terms and conditions may constitute grounds for rejection of that tender or quotation. - (f) the tender evaluation criteria, with appropriate scoring system and weightings. - 75.
-In the event of an electronic tender which satisfies the provisions of 71 above, a designated officer in the Procurement department shall open the tender(s) which shall be retained in the electronic system. - 76.
-In relation to any changes made to non-electronic tenders or quotations, the Head of Procurement shall satisfy the Chief Executive and/or the CFO: - (a) that there are proper controls to ensure that tender and quotation documents are sent to all invitees, and that the details sent are correct and complete. - (b) that any amendments to tender or quotation documents required during the tender/quotation period are provided to all invitees in writing.

-- (c) that invitees are required to provide written notification that they have received the tender/quotation documents, including any tender/quotation amendments, and that they will be submitting a tender/quotation by the due date. - (d) that records are kept of all amendments issued in the tender/quotation period and of the invitees' notification of receipt. - (e) that where acknowledgement of receipt is not received from an invitee, wherever administratively expedient, confirmation is pursued that the details were received.
+Postal franking machines should not be used if the tenderer could be identified there from. - (c) that tenders submitted by Fax or E-mail will not be considered unless specified as being acceptable in the tender documentation (for the avoidance of doubt this particular condition will not apply to quotations for contracts whose total value are within or below the Level 2 Threshold). - (d) that the PCC does not bind itself to accept the lowest or any tender or quotation. - (e) the terms and conditions that will apply to the final contract to be made when the successful tenderer has been selected.
+Attempts by tenderers to replace or amend the PCC's terms and conditions may constitute grounds for rejection of that tender or quotation. - (f) the tender evaluation criteria, with appropriate scoring system and weightings. - 76.
+In the event of an electronic tender which satisfies the provisions of 74 above, a designated officer in Procurement shall open the tender(s) which shall be retained in the electronic system. - 77.
+In relation to any changes made to non-electronic tenders or quotations, the Chief Executive shall ensure: - (a) that there are proper controls to ensure that tender and quotation documents are sent to all invitees, and that the details sent are correct and complete. - (b) that any amendments to tender or quotation documents required during the tender/quotation period are provided to all invitees in writing. - (c) that invitees are required to provide written notification that they have received the tender/quotation documents, including any tender/quotation amendments, and that they will be submitting a tender/quotation by the due date. - (d) that records are kept of all amendments issued in the tender/quotation period and of the invitees' notification of receipt. - (e) that where acknowledgement of receipt is not received from an invitee, wherever administratively expedient, confirmation is pursued that the details were received.